zhaoxiaojia/wifi_test/src/ui/README.md

 ### 4.1 Language

 - **Do not use Chinese** in identifiers, comments, or log messages.
-- User‑visible strings must be English or loaded from resources intended for localisation (if added in the future).
+- User‑visible strings must be English or loaded from a dedicated resource layer (if added in the future).

 ### 4.2 Layering and Encapsulation

-- Respect the MVC layers:
+- Respect MVC boundaries:
-  - Model: no Qt, no UI.
+  - Model: configuration, options, rules; no Qt.
-  - View: widgets and visuals only; minimal logic; no heavy I/O.
+  - View: widgets/layout/animations; minimal logic; no heavy I/O.
-  - Controller: I/O, long‑running work, cross‑module orchestration.
+  - Controller: I/O, long‑running work, orchestration.
 - When you encapsulate logic, decide clearly:
   - Which layer it belongs to.
   - Which modules are allowed to call it.
-- Do not bypass the layering by calling deep controller helpers from random modules.
-Instead, expose small, explicit controller methods or higher‑level helpers in the appropriate module.
+- Do not bypass the layering by reaching into deep controller internals from random modules.
+Expose small, explicit methods instead.

 ### 4.3 Defensive Programming

 Avoid “defensive by default” patterns that make code hard to follow:

 - Do **not** wrap large blocks in broad `try/except Exception` just to silence errors.
-Catch specific exceptions where necessary and log them.
+Catch specific exceptions and log them.
-- Avoid `getattr(obj, "attr", None)` as the primary way to discover state.
+- Avoid `getattr(obj, "attr", None)` as the default way to discover state.
-  Prefer explicit attributes and clear types.
-Use `TYPE_CHECKING` and type hints instead of runtime guessing.
+  Prefer explicit attributes and type hints.
-- Do not use `hasattr(...)` / `getattr(...)` chains to probe for behaviour that a layer is not supposed to support.
-Instead, refactor the API so the caller passes what it needs.
+- Do not chain `hasattr`/`getattr` to probe behaviour that a layer should not even know about.
+Refactor the API instead.

-It is acceptable to use `with suppress(...)` or small `try/except` blocks for shutdown/cleanup paths where failures are non‑critical and explicitly documented.
+Small, targeted `try/except` blocks or `contextlib.suppress` are acceptable for shutdown/cleanup paths where failures are expected and harmless.

 ### 4.4 General Style

-- Keep controller methods focused and testable.
-If a method grows beyond a clear responsibility, split it.
+- Keep controller methods focused and testable; split when responsibilities grow too large.
 - Use explicit names for pages and views (`RunView`, `RunPage`, `RvrWifiConfigPage`, `ReportView`, etc.).
-+- Reuse helpers from `view/common.py` and controllers instead of copying logic.
+- Reuse helpers from `view/common.py`, `rules.py`, and controllers instead
+  of copying logic.
-- Keep logging messages short, in English, and relevant to the action.
+- Keep logging messages short, English, and relevant.

 ---

-## 5. Before You Start Coding
+## 5. Checklist Before Coding

 For any new UI work, follow this checklist **in order**:

-1. Read this `src/ui/README.md` to refresh the architecture.
+1. Read this `src/ui/README.md` to refresh the architecture and config flow.
-2. Identify which layer(s) your change touches: Model, View, Controller.
+2. Decide which layer(s) your change touches: Model, View, Controller.
 3. Update or add YAML / model entries if needed.
 4. Extend or create view modules under `src/ui/view/`.
 5. Add or update controller modules under `src/ui/controller/`.
+6. Use the builder and rule engine instead of hand‑crafting widgets or enable/disable logic.
-6. Wire the page/controller into `main.py` only at the top level.
+7. Wire the page/controller into `main.py` only at the top level.
-7. Verify that layering is respected and that no new defensive patterns (broad `try/except`, heavy `getattr`, etc.) are introduced.
+8. Re‑check that no new defensive patterns (broad `try/except`,
+   heavy `getattr`, etc.) were introduced.

-Following this process keeps the UI predictable and maintainable as the application grows.
+Following this process keeps the UI predictable and maintainable as the application grows.*** End Patch```】【。assistanturetat to=functions.apply_patch(serializers={"json": true}) ***!